OAGi/Score/docs/user_guide/index.rst

    to use Search Filters <#how-to-use-search-filters>`__).
 Click on the Name or GUID of the Context Scheme to open its editing page.

-4. On the returned “Edit Context Scheme” page, the following actions may be performed:
+4. On the returned "Edit Context Scheme" page, the following actions may be performed:

    1. Change *Context Category*, *Name*, *Scheme ID*, *Agency ID*, *Version*, *Description*.
 See `Create a Context Scheme <#create-a-context-scheme>`__ for required fields and the uniqueness constraint.
-The “Load from Code List” button may be used again to initialize some of these fields and the Context Scheme Values.
+The "Load from Code List" button may be used again to initialize some of these fields and the Context Scheme Values.
 Note, however, that all existing values will be removed.

    2. Add a Context Scheme Value.

-      1. Click the “Add” button located in the Context Scheme Values table.
+      1. Click the "Add" button located in the Context Scheme Values table.

       2. In the pop-up dialog, fill in the following fields: